DrMaxMK/Collatz_Conjecture_Checker/README.md

 # Collatz_Conjecture_Checker
-Creating an efficient programm to test large numbers of numbers for the collatz conjecture
+Creating an efficient program to test large numbers of numbers for the collatz conjecture